decoutkhanqindev/android_basics_with_compose/README.md

 # 📚 Android Basics with Jetpack Compose - Sample Projects

-This repository contains a collection of sample projects following the [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course) course by Google.

-## 📃 Introduction

-This repository includes multiple small projects, each serving as a practical example to help you learn and practice key topics in modern Android app development with Jetpack Compose and Kotlin.
+This repository includes multiple small projects, each serving as a practical example to learn and practice key topics in modern [Android app development with Jetpack Compose](https://developer.android.com/courses/android-basics-compose/course) by Google.
 Covered topics include:

 - UI with Jetpack Compose
 - State and event handling